Viir/bots/guide/eve-online/eve-online-warp-to-0-autopilot-bot.md

 To start the bot, download the script from https://catalog.botlab.org/01b0593381d808ca8f7eab8268f60a7e3f2da4a8cb67cdc740435dd13f641d09 and then run it.

-In case the botengine program is not yet installed on your system, the script will redirect you to the installation guide at https://to.botlab.org/failed-run-did-not-find-botengine-program
+In case the BotLab client program is not yet installed on your system, the script will redirect you to the installation guide at https://to.botlab.org/how-to-install-the-botlab-client-and-register-the-botlab-command

 After completing the installation, run the script again to start the bot.